Skip to main content

 How do I track hours if I work from home?

 Log your actual start and end times, including breaks.
-WFH workers tend to work 30 minutes longer per day on average.
-Be honest with your tracking, both underreporting and overreporting cause problems.
+The same legal break entitlements apply whether you work in an office or at home.
+Be accurate with your tracking; both underreporting and overreporting can cause problems.

 Does this handle different rates for different days?